-Term Definition Access The means or opportunity to promote greater awareness, knowledge and engagement with National Heritage Listed places through improved: information on heritage places through new or existing information platforms (such as websites, new technologies or specialised applications such as social media, apps or other site-specific applications) to interpret the values of the site or present the heritage stories for which the place is listed design of resources, products, devices, services or environments to improve informational access to the site design of resources, products, devices, services or environments to improve physical access to the site Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Term Definition Access The means or opportunity to promote greater awareness, knowledge and engagement with National Heritage Lister places through improved: information on heritage places through new or existing information platforms (such as websites, new technologies or specialised applications such as social media, apps or other site-specific applications) to interpret the values of the place or present the heritage stories for which the place is listed design of resources, products, devices, services or environments to improve informational access to the place design of resources, products, devices, services or environments to improve physical access to the place Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Assessment Committee Consisting of representatives of both the Department of Industry, Science, Energy and Resources and the Department of Agriculture, Water and the Environment, which assess applications, and provide recommendations to the Minister for approval.
+Conservation As per the Burra Charter, conservation means all the processes of looking after a place to retain its cultural significance.
+Department The Department of Industry, Science, Energy and Resources.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 0.
+Eligible application An application or proposal for services or grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 0.